Irregular periods are one of the first signs a woman is approaching menopause most women will experience irregularity for 3 to 10 years.

 The average amount of blood loss is 2-8 tablespoons.
 However some women may have a different “normal” to this.

 The definition of irregular periods is when a woman experiences an alteration in their typical menstrual cycle that continue for several months.

-Symptoms of irregular periods include longer or shorter cycles, missed periods, abnormal duration of bleeding, changes in blood flow, painful cramping and blood clots.
+Signs of irregular periods include longer or shorter cycles, missed periods, abnormal duration of bleeding, changes in blood flow, painful cramping and blood clots.